CANITEY/obsidian/5 - Main Notes/Gobuster.md

   - recon/active
 ---
 # Description
-A tools written in go used in all sorts of fuzzing, and enum
+A tools written in go used in all sorts of fuzzing, and enumeration used in:
+- active subdomain enumea

 # Installation